AbeleAtresso/Learning-Journal-/COMPUTER_ARCHITECTURE_AND_LOGIC.md

 #### Hardware and Software
 - Hardwares are things like the circuits, chips, wires, speakers, plugs, etc.. of a computer.
 - Softerwares are codes like games, websites, maps, analysis, and apps.
+- Operating system is the master program that manges how a software uses the hardware.